Chreece/homeassistant/Autopopulated Cards/Bambu Lab/README.md

 3) Restart HA

-4) Insert the yaml code in a Lovelace Card
+4) Insert the yaml code in a Dashboard Card